History of the club

 Speaking of unique achievements, one has to mention Christy O’Malley who has represented Mayo AC in competition more times than anybody.
 He is nearing his 50th marathon also his 1000th race – the vast majority in the club colours.

 In 2011 again working with Mayo Sports Partnership, the club established its 5k Summer Series.
 Open to all, but targeted at the Fit4Life members and fun runner/jogger, this venture has proven very popular and will certainly be expanded in the coming years.

 Down the years the achievements of Mayo AC top athletes has not gone unnoticed.
 A number have been awarded the prestigious Mayo Sports Star of the Year Awards and other athletic recognition awards in the sport.

-Today at the end of its first 25 years, Mayo AC is a very vibrant club with about 150 members.
+At the end of its first 25 years, Mayo AC was a very vibrant club with about 150 members.
 It does not have an underage section but caters for people from 18 years with no upper age limit .
 It does not own any facilities of its own, but is lucky to be able to avail of existing facilities at Claremorris Track and St Mary’s track at Castlebar GMIT in the local area.